goauthentik/authentik/website/integrations/services/fortigate-admin/index.md

 -   `username` is the value for the SAML Attribute Name.
 -   `return request.user.email` is the value for the Expression.

-Create an application and Provider in authentik, note the slug, as this will be used later.
+Create an application and SAML provider in authentik, and note the slug, because this will be used later.
 Create a SAML provider with the following parameters:

 Provider: